luglilab/Cytophenograph/README.md

 **Output**
- - [Output Folder]: Empty folder where user will find .h5ad file ( ready to use for Cellxgene https://chanzuckerberg.github.io/cellxgene/), FCScluster[Phenograph or Parc] folder and FCSsample[Phenograph or Parc] folder with Tot_counts.txt and Tot_percentage.txtand with absolute and percentage frequency and log.txt with analysis execution information.
+ - [Output Folder]: Empty folder where user will find .h5ad file ( ready to use for Cellxgene https://chanzuckerberg.github.io/cellxgene/), CSVcluster[Phenograph or VIA] folder and CSVsample[Phenograph or VIA] folder with Tot_counts.txt and Tot_percentage.txtand with absolute and percentage frequency and log.txt with analysis execution information.

  **Graphics output**
  h5ad file with UMAP and others graphical output could be open with Cellxgene ( https://chanzuckerberg.github.io/cellxgene/ ).